Training Deep Morphological Neural Networks as Universal Approximators: Experiments

 All networks consist of \(5\) hidden layers of size \(256\).
 Dropout makes convergence slower, hence RMPM-Drop was trained for 200 epochs.
 The results are reported in Tables \ref{table:fully-connected-mnist}, \ref{table:fully-connected-fashion-mnist}.
 As expected, learnable "linear" activation is crucial for training these networks, with activated networks consistently outperforming their non-activated counterparts.
 Moreover, both MPM and Act-DEP (\(\lambda=1/2\)) outperform the models with learnable \(\lambda\) and fixed \(\lambda=3/4\), highlighting the importance of summing the maximum and the minimum for trainability.

 MPM further benefits from biases and using the same weights for both the dilation and the erosion, resulting in a slight edge in training accuracy and generalization.
 The networks Act-DEP (\(\lambda=1/2\)), MPM, RMPM, RMPM-Drop, and MPM-SVD successfully train (i.e. reach satisfactory train accuracy peaks and convergence; for convergence results refer to Appendix \ref{appendix:e}) and achieve training accuracy comparable to that of a standard MLP.
 Among morphological networks without dropout, RMPM demonstrates slightly better generalization than MPM, while MPM-SVD -- operating under a different setting -- achieves the best generalization.
 With weight dropout, RMPM-Drop improves generalization significantly, achieving on MNIST/Fashion-MNIST test accuracies 97.49\%/86.88\%, 0.52\%/1.94\% lower compared to the linear MLP.
+Interesting, weight dropout in Setting 1 was a more successful strategy at incorporating all weights into training and improving generalization than what was relaxing the setting to 2 with the MPM-SVD.